PayString/rfcs/payid/src/spec/payid-discovery.md

              HTTP/1.1
        Host: receiver.example.com

-   However, in this case the `receiver.exapmle.com` server doesn't support "automated" PayID Discovery, so the server responds like this:
+   However, in this case the `receiver.example.com` server doesn't support "interactive" PayID Discovery, so the server responds like this:

        HTTP/1.1 404 NOT FOUND

-   Because Alice's Wallet can utilize "manual" PayID Discovery, the wallet software merely transforms `bob$receiever.example.com` into the URL `https://receiver.example.com/bob`.
+   Because Alice's Wallet can utilize "fallback" PayID Discovery, the wallet software merely transforms `bob$receiever.example.com` into the URL `https://receiver.example.com/bob`.
 Alice's wallet then uses that URL to continue making a PayID payment.

-   It should be noted that "manual" mode does not allow the PayID URI to diverge from the underlying URL returned via PayID Discovery.
-Because of this, "automated" PayID Discovery is generally preferred.
+   It should be noted that "fallback" mode does not allow the PayID URI to diverge from the underlying URL returned via PayID Discovery.
+Because of this, "interactive" PayID Discovery is generally preferred.

 # PayID Discovery Protocol
   The PayID Discovery protocol is used to request information about an entity